 26.17.2.1 General

-A STA 6G shall not transmit an HT Capabilities element, VHT Capabilities element, HT Operation element, VHT Operation element, or an HE Operation element that contains a VHT Operation Information field[6988].
+A STA 6G shall not transmit an HT Capabilities element, VHT Capabilities element, HT Operation element, VHT Operation element, or an HE Operation element that contains a VHT Operation Information field unless the STA is affiliated with an MLD and transmits a Basic Multi-Link element carrying a complete profile of a reported STA that is affiliated with the same MLD as the transmitting STA and the reported STA operates on 2.4 GHz or 5 GHz band.
+In such case the STA Profile field of the Per-STA Profile subelement corresponding to the reported STA shall include these elements (if applicable) to the reported STA[6988].